 Decide which type of contract to offer

 By now, you’re aware of the current landscape within your company, you know where the gaps lie, and you know what you want to achieve through hiring a new candidate.
 The next step is therefore to decide which type of contract you want to offer.
-There are pros and cons of each type of contract, both for the employer and the employee.
+There are pros and cons to each type of contract, both for the employer and the employee.

 The primary benefit of temporary contracts is the flexibility they provide.
 From a company’s point of view, employees can essentially be hired by a recruitment agency to do the work at the company.
 This is a perfect solution for companies who need staff at short notice, but don’t yet have approval for additional headcounts.
 You can’t put people on your own payroll yet, but you do need the staff.
 This is also a good solution for companies who only need employees for a limited period of time, for example, if you’re working on a particularly technical or specialist project.

-If you’re able to offer certainty for a period of time, or if you’ll need employees to carry out this role in the long-term, a direct contract is a better bet.
+If you’re able to offer certainty for a period of time, or if you’ll need employees to carry out this role in the long term, a direct contract is a better bet.
 Many candidates are looking for security in their employment and might consider applying elsewhere if you’re only offering temporary contracts.
 Direct contracts also help candidates to understand that your company is really serious about finding someone to fill this role, helping to build trust and loyalty.

 Finalise the details of your offer